timescale/docs/timescaledb/how-to-guides/update-timescaledb/downgrade-timescaledb.md

     ALTER EXTENSION timescaledb UPDATE TO '2.5.1';
     ```

-1. Check that you have upgraded to the latest version of the extension with the
+1. Check that you have downgraded to the correct version of the extension with
-   `\dx` command.
-The output should show the upgraded version number.
+   the `\dx` command.
+The output should show the downgraded version number.

     ```sql
     \dx timescaledb